test-automation-in-practice/cnt-spring-boot/spring-boot/jdbc/README.md

 # Spring Boot: Native JDBC Repositories

-Showcase demonstrating how native JDBC repositories without any Spring Data support can be tested with the help of JUnit 5, an in memory H2 database and Spring Boot's `@JdbcTest` support.
+Showcase demonstrating how native JDBC repositories can be tested with the help of JUnit 5, Spring Boot's `@JdbcTest` support and either an H2 in-memory database or an actual dockerized PostgreSQL database.